jbkinney/14_sheu/README.md

 $ ./script_0_concatenate_height_files.py
 ```

-To compute smoothed replication profiles for all samples using the data in `data/heights_all.txt', exectute the following at the matlab commandline:
+To compute smoothed replication profiles for all samples using the data in `data/heights_all.txt`, exectute the following at the Matlab commandline (indicated by `>>`):

 ```
 >> run script_1_compute_abundances.m